 *The Middle Passage was the glaring exception of those wishing to emigrate.

-Gail Chumbley is the author of the two volume memoir, River of January and River of January: Figure Eight.
-Both available at http://www.river-of-january.com and at Amazon.com
+Gail Chumbley is the author of the two-part memoir, River of January, and River of January: Figure Eight.
+Both titles available on Kindle.